walteryu/dwa15-p4/readme.md

 Feature works in development; however, it throws an "unknown value" error in production as described above.

-API was used to return a JSON document, which included a detailed 10-day forcast with percentage of rain, forecast description and date/time: [Wunderground JSON API Documentation]( https://www.wunderground.com/weather/api/d/docs
+API was used to return a JSON document, which included a detailed 10-day forecast with percentage of rain, forecast description and date/time: [Wunderground JSON API Documentation]( https://www.wunderground.com/weather/api/d/docs
 )